10 Things You Didn't Know About the Grammy Awards

 #8.
 Sinead O'Connor is the only artist to refuse a Grammy.
 Her album, "I Do Not Want What I Haven't Got" won for Best Alternative Musical Performance in 1991 (the category's debut year), but she boycotted the ceremony entirely.
 In a letter to the National Academy of Recording Arts and Sciences, O'Connor explained that she was protesting the ceremony's commercialism.

 #10.
 The Grammy trophies are hand-crafted in Colorado by a team led by sculptor John Billings, who was an apprentice to original Grammy craftsman Bob Graves.
 Each statuette is molded from a zinc/aluminum alloy (Billings calls it "Grammium" because "it sounds so much more regal") before being hand-filed, buffed, electroplated in 24-karat gold, attached to a laquered metal base, and polished.
 He estimates each Grammy takes 15 to 20 hours to produce.
-(Billings also crafted the 48 "stunt Grammys" which are reused for the live ceremonies; the winners get their engraved Grammys delivered to them after the show.)
+(Billings also crafted the 48 "stunt Grammys" which are reused for the live ceremonies; the winners get their actual Grammys delivered to them, fully engraved, after the show.)